Talal of Jordan: Forced abdication and death

 This led Abu al-Huda into summoning both houses of parliament to an "extraordinary session", requesting their approval of a motion dictating that Talal be deposed for "medical reasons", specifically "schizophrenia".
 Abu al-Huda backed up his requests with medical reports and argued that Talal's medical condition was irrevocable, and Talal's deposition was unanimously accepted by parliament later that day.

 Nationalist officers in the Army suspected that the parliamentary session to discuss Talal's abdication was a plot against him.
 They asked the King's aide-de-camp, 'Abd Al'Aziz Asfur, to arrange a meeting with him to arrange a response to the supposed plot.
 However, Asfur returned to the officers and confirmed the claims about his mental condition.

 Abu al-Huda proceeded to rule Jordan, from the day of Talal's deposition on 11 August 1952 until Talal's son Hussein came of age on 2 May 1953, in a "dictatorial" fashion.
 He was described by Glubb Pasha as a "Prime Minister dictator" who had ruled "stably" as Emir Abdullah I had done.
 Glubb Pasha particularly commended this as he noted that Arab countries were presently "unfit for full democracy on the British model".
 Abu al-Huda's ascension was supported by Political Resident Furlonge as Abu al-Huda was from the "old guard" and thus "accustomed to the existing system and relationship with Britain".

 Contrary to his wish to live in Saudi-ruled Hejaz after his abdication, Talal was sent to live the latter part of his life at a sanatorium in Istanbul and died there on 7 July 1972.
-Talal was buried in the Royal Mausoleum at the Raghadan Palace in Amman.
+Talal is buried in the Royal Mausoleum at the Raghadan Palace in Amman.